Heterogeneous Multilayer Generalized Operational Perceptron: Introduction

-Since the development in the silicon layer that enables cost-efficient computing devices that are affordable to a wider range of practitioners, as well as low-cost embedded, mobile devices that are affordable to many customer classes, more and more research efforts have been focused on efficient inference systems on mobile devices that require small memory footprint and computation power.
-While the state-of-the-art machine learning models based on deep neural networks with millions of parameters can be easily deployed to a powerful workstation, they are yet ready for the deployment on mobile devices having limited memory, computing power, and battery life.
+Due to the availability of low-cost embedded, mobile devices that are affordable to many customer classes, more and more research efforts have been focused on efficient inference systems on mobile devices that require small memory footprint and computation power.
+While the state-of-the-art machine learning models based on deep neural networks with millions of parameters can be easily deployed to a powerful workstation, they are not yet ready for the deployment on mobile devices having limited memory, computing power, and battery life.
 To reduce the storage and computation required for deployment on such devices, existing approaches include compressing a pretrained network by weight quantization, low-rank approximations and parameter pruning \cite{cheng2017survey} or designing a network topology with fewer parameters and computations \cite{howard2017mobilenets, tran2017improving}.
 It should be noted that most of these works focus on the convolutional architectures which are the core component of many visual learning systems.
-While visual inference tasks are actively investigated by convolutional neural networks, the potential of neural networks encompasses a much wider range of applications, ranging from health-care monitoring to smart sensors, which are traditionally solved with densely connected topologies \cite{haselsteiner2000using, qin1997neural, antsaklis1990neural}.
+While visual inference tasks are actively investigated using convolutional neural networks, the potential of neural networks encompasses a much wider range of applications, ranging from health-care monitoring to smart sensors, which are traditionally solved with densely connected topologies \cite{haselsteiner2000using, qin1997neural, antsaklis1990neural}.
 In this regard, learning a problem-dependent, compact network configuration makes a step towards the realization of inference systems on low-cost devices.

 In this work, we focus on the problem of learning efficient and compact network structures by learning fully heterogeneous multilayer networks using GOPs.
 We propose an algorithm to progressively grow the network structures, both in width and depth, while searching for the optimal operator set, the synaptic weights of the newly added neurons and the corresponding decision function.
 The contributions of our work can be summarized as follows: \begin{itemize} \item We analyze the current drawbacks of the related algorithms and propose an efficient algorithm to overcome the existing shortcomings by learning data-dependent, fully heterogeneous multilayer architectures employing GOPs.
 The resulting networks can achieve a high degree of self-organization with respect to the operator set of each neuron, the number of neurons per layer and the number of layers.